-Military coup threatens stability and increases jihadist expansion
+Military coup in Mali threatens stability and increases jihadist expansion

 The Malian army has not been seen as a key player in the unstable West African country’s politics since it ousted President Amadou Toumani Toure in 2012.
 In fact, it is not considered the main bulwark against militants in Mali; that distinction belongs to France’s Operation Barkhane.
 So it was a surprise when, on 18 August, mutinous soldiers detained President Ibrahim Boubacar Keita and Prime Minister Boubou Cisse.
 A few hours later, Keita announced his resignation on state broadcaster ORTM TV, saying that he did not want “any blood to be shed to keep me in power”.
 The military has unveiled a junta – National Committee for the Salvation of the People – and promised a civil political transition culminating in new elections.
 “In order to prevent the country from sinking, we, the national forces under the National Committee for the Salvation of the People (CNSP), have decided to assume our responsibilities before the people and before history to ensure the continuity of the state and public services,” said Col Maj Ismael Wague, Mali Air Force deputy chief of staff.
 Wague was flanked by several military officers, including two colonels who have been identified as masterminds of the coup.